 As you can see, Visible knows its lane and stays there.
 Its plan costs $40 for a single line, but you can hack that down to just $25 per month if you go in on Party Pay.
-If you team up with three friends, each of you will pay the $25 per month rate, and your payment punctuality won’t impact the other lines of service.
+You can team up with as many friends as you want, and each of you will pay just $25 per month.
+Even better, your payment punctuality won’t impact the other lines of service.
 There’s not much else to say about Visible’s costs — it’s one rate, one plan, and unlimited access.

 We’ve mentioned that Verizon skews to the expensive side, but your best bet to save money is the Start Unlimited setup.
 If you add four lines, you’ll get down to just $35 per line per month.
 However, that’s as low as you can go.
 Each of the other unlimited plans — Play More, Do More, and Get More — will cost you quite a bit more per month, though you get more perks and premium data with each tier.

 Due to Visible offering just one plan, you may want to stick with Verizon if you’re dead set on having extra perks.
-After all, the previously mentioned unlimited plans offer some mix of Disney Plus and Apple Music as part of your monthly rate.
+After all, the previously mentioned unlimited plans offer some mix of Disney Plus, Discovery Plus, and Apple Music as part of your monthly rate.

 If you decide that neither pricing model meets your needs, you may need to look elsewhere for service.
 Here are a few other carriers to look into: